oleks-kr/DevelopsTodayTask/README.md

 To run the tests interactively in the Cypress Test Runner:

 npx cypress open
-This opens the Cypress Test Runner where you can select and run specific tests interactively.

 ### 4. Run Tests in Headless Mode
 To run the tests in headless mode (without the UI):